Why did you choose Cardiff University as a place to study?

 What thing or person inspired you most whilst you were a Cardiff University student?

-The School of Planning and Geography is a great department with experts in a diverse range of all things planning.
+The School is a great department with experts in a diverse range of all things planning.
 As you progress through a course you gain detailed insights into planning as a tool for to provide regeneration and economic gains, environmental and sustainable advances and social and aesthetic success.

 The class sizes rarely exceeded 30 for many lectures and at post grad often half this which enabled a more active connection between the students and the lecturers and enabled greater input.